-In FY2015, staff continued to implement the three-year Strategic Investment Plan adopted in FY2013.
+In FY2016, Staff continued to implement the three-year Strategic Investment Plan adopted in FY2013.
 Significant progress was made in improving the portfolio structures within asset classes to optimize risk and return, to rationalize manager line-ups and reduce fees.
 These initiatives have resulted in excess returns over the benchmark as noted above.
 Details about each portfolio are included on the following pages.

-The period going forward will be more challenging as growth is sluggish, debt levels are still high and the business cycle is mature.
+The period going forward will continue to be challenging as growth is sluggish, debt levels remain high and the business cycle is mature.
 Staff will continue to monitor active risks and portfolio allocations carefully since assets appear to be fully priced and the reward for risk taking is lower.
-I wish to thank the investment staff for their dedication and accomplishments this year, and I appreciate the support of the Board and the Executive team.
+During the upcoming year, an asset liability study will be conducted which will determine asset class allocations for the next three to five year period.
+I wish to thank the Investment staff for their dedication and accomplishments this year, and I appreciate the support of the Board and the Executive team.
 We look forward to working with the Board and the Executive team in the coming year to serve our members with excellence.